 Because LMU wanted IBESCC to be built on a structure similar to that of IBECC, I was asked to help get the new event off the ground.
 Accordingly, we suspended IBECC for 2019.
 After IBESCC was successful launched, I retired from LMU.
 I no longer have any connection with IBESCC.
 Of course, we wish LMU nothing but the greatest success with their new venture.

-Regarding IBECC’s future, we are now an independent 501c3, and we are honored to announce that our current group of partners include: Sam M. Walton College of Business, University of Arkansas (Presenting Partner); Abigail Adams Institute; Center for Business Ethics and Governance at Saint Anselm College; Ciocca Center for Business, Ethics and Society at the College of the Holy Cross; Donahue Center for Business Ethics and Social Responsibility at the University of Massachusetts at Lowell; ECI: The Ethics & Compliance Initiative; Isenberg School of Business at the University of Massachusetts at Amherst; and W. Michael Hoffman Center for Business Ethics at Bentley University.
+Regarding IBECC’s future, we are now an independent 501c3, and we are honored to announce that as of mid-October, the following have agreed to support the competition next April.
+The Sam M. Walton College of Business at the University of Arkansas will be our Presenting Partner.
+They are joined by: the Abigail Adams Institute at Harvard University; the Center for Business Ethics and Governance at Saint Anselm College; the Ciocca Center for Business, Ethics and Society at the College of the Holy Cross; the Donahue Center for Business Ethics and Social Responsibility at the University of Massachusetts at Lowell; the Ethics & Compliance Initiative; the Isenberg School of Business at the University of Massachusetts at Amherst; and the W. Michael Hoffman Center for Business Ethics at Bentley University.
 We are currently in discussions with more schools, and we expect our list of partners to grow.

 This will be our 23rd competition and will be staffed by the same group of experienced überjudges who have been with us for years.
 As usual, the full range of business ethics topics will be acceptable.
 We will also continue to hold our “World’s Most Intellectually Daunting Biathlon” as a fundraiser for a worthy cause.
-More details will be announced as appropriate.
+Details will be announced as things fall into place.

 IBECC Founder and Executive Director